counternote/counternote/README.md

 The *tones* in Counternote are an adaptation of solfege ordered loosely by points of articulation — which is just a fancy way of saying where the sound of a consonant is coming from.
 When you pronounce the syllables, notice how we move from the lips to the teeth to the front of the tongue on the hard palate and finally the back of the tongue on the soft palate.

 *Tones* are used for absolute pitch exclusively, just like traditional letter note names and fixed-do solfege.
-They are used for setting the key of a piece and very little else.
+They are used for setting the key center of a piece, known as the *base*, and very little else insofar as music is concerned.
 They consist of a *start*, in this case, the first letter, and a *rhyme*, the second letter.

 In Counternote, when we want to talk about the pitch-class of a note, like every traditional note labeled C, we are talking about the *rank*.
 And when we want to talk about a specific octave, we are talking about the *file*.
 For *tones*, the *starts* and *rhymes* go *rank* and *file*.